qmlbook/qmlbook/docs/fluid/fluid.rst

 .. rubric:: 1st object

 The 1st object travels using the ``Animation on <property>`` strategy.
 The animation starts immediately.
 When an object is clicked their y-position is reset to the start position, this applies to all objects.
-On the 1st object the reset does not have any effect as long as the animation is running.
+On the 1st object, the reset does not have any effect as long as the animation is running.
 It's even disturbing as the y-position is set for a fraction of a second to a new value before the animation starts. *Such competing property changes should be avoided*.

 .. literalinclude:: src/animation/AnimationTypesExample.qml
     :start-after: M2>>